Updated August 31, 2022

 2) Choose the S3 bucket where you want to upload the video (or create the new one).
 Also, choose the folder if any.

-3) Press the orange Upload button on the screenshot above, then click Add files, and choose the files you’re about to upload.
+3) Press the Upload, click Add files, and choose the files you’re about to upload.
 Drag-n-drop also works perfectly in Amazon S3.

 4) In the same window, you can set up permissions and properties for the video.
 (This post will tell you more about them.)
 Click the orange Upload button at the end of the page once you’re ready to proceed.